 Access Control

-Strict access controls are essential for managing who can interact with the generative AI model and its associated data.
-This involves implementing robust authentication and authorization mechanisms to ensure that only authorized individuals or systems have access.
+Strict data access controls are essential for managing who can interact with the generative AI model and its associated data.
+This involves implementing a secure and robust authentication and authorization mechanisms to ensure that only authorized individuals or systems have access.
 The principle of least privilege should be applied, granting users or systems the minimum levels of access necessary for their specific tasks.
 This helps reduce the risk of unauthorized access or misuse of sensitive information.

 Secure Model Deployment